The Authentication API

 account_name={email address of Account}

-account_pass={password for the Account}
+accountpass={password for the Account}

-channel_guid={Channel identifier}
+guid={Channel identifier}

 This information can be sent URL-encoded in the POST body or as a JSON package.